Dove Green Private School, located at Dubai Investments Park, provides a UK curriculum education to a growing community of approximately 560 students.

 The school covers “all National Curriculum subjects and set high standards in all.”

 The school offers the Early Years Foundation Stage for children in FS1 and FS2 which leads to the English National Curriculum for Key Stage 1 (years 1 and 2), Key Stage 2 (years 3 to 6) and Key Stage 3 (years 7-9).
 Dove Green says that students will study for GCSEs in Years 10 and 11 and there is mention of BTEC qualifications also.
-It is not clear how the current school would grow beyond these phases at this point.

 The English National Curriculum has a strong focus on English and Mathematics.
 According to DGPS, "These are delivered with a rigour stemming from proven and traditional teaching methods and are bolstered by the latest innovations in modern practices such as interactive white boards and other ICT tools.
 Every child will have access to an iPad to develop their enquiry skills at appropriate times during lessons."